One of the Scrum gurus – Jeff Sutherland – once said: “Greatness can’t be imposed; it has to come from within. But it does live within all of us.”

 Keep in mind that the Scrum process flow can be customised and adjusted to your software project.
 Whatever suits your and the Scrum team’s needs!

 Scrum methodology has three prominent roles: Scrum Master, Product Owner (PO) and Development team.
 They all combine to form a Scrum team that joins forces to reach the common goal, which is to provide a solution to a complex problem.
 But who is responsible for what in particular?
 Let’s find out!

 Scrum Master serves primarily as a guide, as someone who is an expert in Scrum and knows it far enough to ensure that everything in the project is done perfectly.
 What’s more, a Scrum Master, as the methodology’s advocate, helps the rest of the Scrum team to understand it better.
 In simple terms, this is a strictly leadership role that keeps everything in check and assures that the entire Scrum team works towards the same goal.

-These are the primary responsibilities of a Scrum Master:
+These are the primary responsibilities of Scrum Masters:

 - planning of subsequent sprints and their scope

 - coordinating the work of the team to ensure that the top-quality project is delivered on time

 - promoting Scrum and its philosophy among the team members

 - collaborating closely with the Product Owner on setting the project’s direction